hIMEI29A/getIpbyIsp/README.md

 Arguments:
   type     Set the type of which IP ranges will be requested: city, counrty or isp

-  request  Request string: for country - 2-letter country code, for city - its name, for ISP - single IP or ISP's url
+  request  Request string: for country - 2-letter country code, for city - its name, for ISP - single IP or ISPs url
 ```
 ## Examples

 To get all IP ranges of **Serbia**